Depression and Suicide

 - Difficulty with concentration or memory

-- A change in sleep pattern, with either too much sleep or too little.
-Some depressed people wake up often in the night and do not feel rested the next day.
+- A change in sleep pattern, with either too much or too little sleep; the person may wake up in the night or early morning and not feel rested the next day

 There is growing evidence that depression is in part an illness with a biological basis.
-It is known to be more common in individuals with close relatives who have been affected.
-Research on the physiology of the nervous system suggests that the level of activity of "neurotransmitters" such as norepinephrine and serotonin changes in long standing depressions: antidepressant medicines probably work by correcting a "chemical imbalance" of this kind.
-One type of imbalance is associated with bipolar or manic-depressive illness, characterized by dramatic mood swings from depression to irritability or euphoria.
-A number of physical illnesses also lead to depression: an examination by a physician may be in order to look into these possibilities.
+It is more common in individuals with close relatives who have been depressed.
+Research on the physiology of the nervous system suggests that the level of activity of neurotransmitters, such as norepinephrine and serotonin, changes in longstanding depression: Antidepressant medicines probably work by correcting a "chemical imbalance" of this kind.
+One type of imbalance is associated with bipolar disorder (previously called manic depression), characterized by dramatic mood swings from depression to irritability or euphoria and other symptoms.
+A number of physical illnesses can also lead to depression: An examination by a medical clinician may be helpful to rule out medical causes of depressive symptoms.

-Whatever is shown to be true concerning the biology of depression, it is certain that psychological and social factors play a vital role.
-The loss of a loved one, or a disappointment, may trigger a depression; past losses, perhaps not fully acknowledged, often set the stage.
-For complex reasons, some individuals find themselves enmeshed in negative ways of thinking.
-Lack of social supports and the absence of avenues for fulfillment also predispose some to depression.
+While depression does appear to have biological components, it is certain that psychological and social factors also play a vital role.
+The loss of a loved one or a disappointment may trigger a depression; past losses, perhaps not fully acknowledged, often make someone more vulnerable to depression.
+For complex reasons, some individuals find themselves enmeshed in negative ways of thinking, which can contribute to depression.
+Other environmental components are a lack of social support and the absence of avenues for fulfillment.